Peer-to-Peer lending platforms offer alternatives to borrowers looking for personal or business loans and investors searching for yield.

 goPeer is a peer-to-peer lending platform for individual borrowers and investors.

-This company was founded in 2022 and has received loan applications worth over $90 million since then.
+This company was founded in 2022 and has received over $90 million in loan applications since then.

-Borrowers complete an online application and they are anonymously matched with Canadian investors who are interested in funding all or a portion of their loans.
+Borrowers complete an online application and are anonymously matched with Canadian investors interested in funding all or a portion of their loans.

 The eligibility requirements for borrowers on goPeer are: